 Table of Contents

-Why You’ll Love This Chickpea Cucumber Feta Salad
+- Variations on Chickpea Cucumber Feta Salad

 - Chickpeas – Also known as garbanzo beans, we opt for canned chickpeas for an easy option that’s quick, affordable, and loaded with fiber and plant-based protein.
+Try patting them off after you rinse and drain them for the best texture!

 - Lemon Juice and Zest – These help lighten up the heaviness of the fat.